mirand863/hitac/README.md

 ## Support

-If you run into any problems or issues, please create a [GitHub issue](https://github.com/mirand863/hitac/issues) and we will try our best to help.
+If you run into any problems or issues, please create a [GitLab issue](https://gitlab.com/mirand863/hitac/-/issues) and we will try our best to help.

 We strive to provide good support through our issue tracker on GitLab.
 However, if you'd like to receive private support with: